Our Priorities

 • Researchers, both new and established, can get support from both individual members of the Academy team and its research networks.

-• Students can work with the Student Green Office (SGO), and access diverse opportunities to engage with sustainability through the ‘Us in the World’ project.
+• Students can work with the Student Green Office (SGO) and access diverse opportunities to engage with sustainability through our year-round events programme.

 • Professional services staff can gain access to training and support for implementing more sustainable operating practices and processes.